-Working holidays have been popular around the world for a long time, but may be an unfamiliar concept to many young Americans.
-If you’ve dreamed of living and working in another country - like Canada, Australia, New Zealand, or Ireland - and designing your own unique travel abroad experience, a Work and Travel program may be a great fit for you!
+Working holidays have been popular for a long time but may be an unfamiliar concept to many young Americans.
+If you’ve dreamed of living and working in another country – like Canada, Australia, New Zealand, or Ireland – and designing your unique travel abroad experience, a Work and Travel program may be an excellent fit for you!
 The great thing about this program is its freestyle nature, allowing you to work and live where you please!

 Can I be flexible and “go with the flow”?

 I go where the current takes me.
-You will be perfect for a working holiday, as long as you can remain diligent in finding job opportunities.
+You will be perfect for a working holiday, as long as you can find job opportunities diligently.
 Job leads could come from our partner organization, word of mouth, the internet, or job boards around town, and the variety is half the fun!